mforootan/mforootan.github.io/README.md

 ### 6.2.
 [Improve College-Going and College-Readiness](https://github.com/mforootan/TN_DoE_College-Readiness) - Division of Research and Evaluation, TN Dept of Education
 **Tools**: Python

-* This repository comprises the data and computer code (in Python, in a Jupyter notebook) for an assessment project with the objective of identifying measures that can evaluate high school graduates’ preparedness for collegiate studies.
+* This repository comprises the data and computer code (in Python, in a Jupyter notebook) for an assessment project to identify measures that can evaluate high school graduates’ preparedness for collegiate studies.

 * Researchers have a great interest in enhancing college readiness for all youth and increasing the rate of postsecondary enrollment among graduates.
 The community is equally passionate about improving its students’ postsecondary success.
 For many of these students, college is not perceived as a viable option.
 Researchers posit that the district can improve college readiness among all district students by first identifying high schools to serve as “models of excellence” and then learning from these exemplars about best practices for producing “college-ready” students who enroll and persist in postsecondary education.
 Therefore, the available data was examined to recommend a model school.